Let us help you find a plan that fits your health care needs.

 Assets that count toward eligibility include:

-There are programs available to help those on Medicare get extra benefits and services, like:
+There are programs available to help those on Medicare get extra benefits and services.

 Although Medicare is a great program for covering your standard medical expenses, like hospital, doctor and prescription coverage, there are a lot of gaps that can end up costing you thousand of dollars out of pocket.
-These are some of the programs available to help you cover some of the expense and risk of what Medicare does not cover:
+There are additional programs available to help you cover some of these expenses that Medicare does not cover.